The Buckling and Clamped Plate Problems on Differential Forms: The buckling and clamped plate problems

 \subsection{The buckling problem}

 The buckling eigenvalue problem on differential forms is

 for some real constant $\Lambda$.
-Let us begin with the following existence result. \begin{thm} There exists a Hilbert basis of the space of $L^2$-integrable $p$-forms on $(M^n,g)$ consisting of eigenforms solutions of the problem (\ref{buckling_forms}) associated to an unbounded and positive sequence of eigenvalues $(\Lambda_{i,p})_{i\geq 1}$.
+Let us begin with the following existence result. \begin{Theorem} There exists a Hilbert basis of the space of $L^2$-integrable $p$-forms on $(M^n,g)$ consisting of eigenforms solutions of the problem~\eqref{buckling_forms} associated to an unbounded and positive sequence of eigenvalues $(\Lambda_{i,p})_{i\geq 1}$.
 Moreover, each eigenspace has a finite multiplicity and the corresponding eigenforms are smooth.
 Finally, the first eigenvalue $\Lambda_{1,p}$ is characterized by

-Equality holds if and only if $\omega$ is an eigenform associated to the first eigenvalue. \end{thm}
+Equality holds if and only if $\omega$ is an eigenform associated to the first eigenvalue. \end{Theorem}

-{\it Proof.} The proof is classical and so we only recall the main steps.
-For all $p$-forms $\omega,\omega'$, the two bilinear forms
+\begin{proof} The proof is classical and so we only recall the main steps.
+For all $p$-forms $\omega$, $\omega'$, the two bilinear forms

 define scalar products on $Z$ whose associated norms will be denoted by $\|\cdot\|_V$ and $\|\cdot\|_W$.
-We will also denote by $V$ and $W$ the completions of $Z$ with respect to these norms.
+We~will also denote by $V$ and $W$ the completions of $Z$ with respect to these norms.
 Then one can easily show that there exists a positive constant $C$ such that $\|\cdot\|_W\leq C\|\cdot\|_V$ on $Z$ so that there is a natural bounded linear operator $\mathcal{I}\colon V\rightarrow W$ extending the identity map on $Z$.
-Since by \cite{Anne89} -- see \cite{ChadrakarGittinsHabibPeyerimhoff2025} for a corrected proof -- any closed and co-closed $p$-form vanishing along $\partial M$ must vanish identically on $M$, the operator $\mathcal{I}$ is actually injective.\\ Now let $\mathcal{K}\colon V\to V$ be the linear operator defined by
+Since by~\cite{Anne89} -- see~\cite{ChadrakarGittinsHabibPeyerimhoff2025} for a corrected proof -- any closed and co-closed $p$-form vanishing along $\partial M$ must vanish identically on $M$, the operator $\mathcal{I}$ is actually injective.